-- 4.2.1 It is the responsibility of the Executive Director of Finance, Performance and Estates to ensure an adequate Internal Audit service is provided and the Audit Committee shall be involved in the selection process when/if an Internal Audit service provider is re-appointed, extended or changed. - 4.2.2 The Executive Director of Finance, Performance and Estates is responsible for: - a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control by the establishment of an internal audit function; - b) ensuring that the internal audit is adequate and meets the NHS mandatory audit standards; - c) deciding at what stage to involve the police in cases of fraud, bribery, misappropriation and other irregularities; - d) ensuring that an annual audit report is prepared for the consideration of the Audit Committee and the Board.
-The report must cover: - a clear statement on the effectiveness of internal controls in accordance with current assurance framework guidance issued by the Department of Health including for example compliance with control criteria and standards; - major internal (financial) control weaknesses discovered; - progress on the implementation of internal audit recommendations; - progress against plan over the previous year; - strategic audit plan covering the coming three years; - a detailed plan for the coming year. - 4.2.3 The Executive Director of Finance, Performance and Estates or designated auditors are entitled without necessarily giving prior notice to require and receive: - access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature; - 4 access at all reasonable times to any land, premises or employee of the Trust: - 5 the production of any cash, stores or other property of the Trust under an employee's 11 control; and
+- 4.2.1 It is the responsibility of the Chief Finance Officer to ensure an adequate internal audit service is provided and the Audit Committee shall be involved in the tendering and appointment process when/if an internal audit service provider is re-appointed, extended or changed. - 4.2.2 The Chief Finance Officer is responsible for: - a) ensuring there are arrangements to review, evaluate and report on the effectiveness of internal financial control by the establishment of an internal audit function. - b) ensuring that the internal audit is adequate and meets the NHS mandatory audit standards. - c) deciding at what stage to involve the police in cases of fraud, bribery, misappropriation and other irregularities. - d) ensuring that an Annual Audit Report is prepared for the consideration of the Audit Committee and the Board.
+The report must cover:

-6 explanations concerning any matter under investigation.
+- a clear opinion on the effectiveness of internal controls in accordance with current assurance framework guidance issued by the Department of Health and Social Care including for example compliance with control criteria and standards. - major internal (financial) control weaknesses discovered. - progress on the implementation of internal audit recommendations. - progress against plan over the previous year. - strategic audit plan covering the coming three years. - a detailed plan for the coming year. - 4.2.3 The Chief Finance Officer or designated auditors are entitled without necessarily giving prior notice to require and receive: - a) access to all records, documents and correspondence relating to any financial or other relevant transactions, including documents of a confidential nature. - b) access at all reasonable times to any land, premises or employee of the Trust. - c) the production of any cash, stores or other property of the Trust under and employee's control. - d) explanations concerning any matter under investigation.